DrKRR/Basic-Research-on-Raspberry-Pi-Pico-and-Raspberry-Pi-Pico-2/README.md

 ## Study on Low Power Modes of RP2040 ##
 In this exercise I have developed code in MicroPython to test and note the current drawn by the Raspberry Pi Pico 2 board in the following modes:<br>
 (a).
 Pass (Normal program to create delay) (b). sleep (c). lowpower.lightsleep() and (d). lowpower.dormant()<br>
 Two files namely (i). lowpower.py (courtesy: https://github.com/tomjorquera/pico-micropython-lowpower-workaround/blob/master/lowpower.py) and (ii).
-Low-power testing.py are stored on the device and the board is powered by an external USB power bank.
+Low-power testing.py (present work) are stored on the device and the board is powered by an external USB power bank.
 Both files are available in the repository.